fNIRS/snirf/snirf_specification.md

 - `hh` is the 2-digit hour
 - `mm` is the 2-digit minute
 - `ss` is the 2-digit second
-- `s` is 1 or more digit representing a decimal fraction of a second
+- `.s` is 1 or more digit representing a decimal fraction of a second (optional)
 - `TZD` is the time zone designator (`Z` or `+hh:mm` or `-hh:mm`)

 #### /nirs(i)/metaDataTags/LengthUnit